 Situated within the picturesque Debed Canyon, Alaverdi has been a prominent religious and cultural center for both Armenia and Georgia for over 1,000 years.
 More recently, under Russian rule in the 19th century, Alaverdi was transformed into a copper mining town.
 And it continued to act as an important industrial center during Soviet times.

-My hotel was situated on the plateau atop the canyon, and even the short drive up from the town center revealed some stunning scenery.
-We then headed back down after I checked in and dropped off my bags, stopping first at one of the town center’s most notable landmarks.
+My hotel was situated on the plateau atop the canyon, and I immediately got a glimpse of the region’s stunning scenery on the drive up from the town center.
+We then headed back down after I checked in and dropped off my bags, stopping first at one of the town’s most notable landmarks.

 What’s now known as the Alaverdi-Sanahin Bridge has been helping people cross the Debed River since it was built in 1195!
 It appears to be in great shape today, and it even has some lazy lions carved into either end of the railing.